louMoxy/project-nightingale/content/_index.md

     also find all our Project Nightingale scientific conference abstracts and publications on the "<a href="https://www.projectnightingale.org/publications/" title="">Publications</a>"
     tab.
-Our first full Project Nightingale scientific manuscript was published just last month!<br><br>To our existing Project Nightingale participants, thank you for your patience while we undergo this migration and apologies for any potential disruption in your logging.
-If you have any queries, please email hello@projectnightingale.org and we will get back to you as soon as we can.
+Our first full Project Nightingale scientific manuscript was published just last month.<br><br>To our existing Project Nightingale participants, thank you for your patience while we undergo this migration and apologies for any potential disruption in your logging.
+If you have any queries, please email <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    and we will get back to you as soon as we can.
 Thank you for all your efforts!<br><br>All the best, <br>The Project Nightingale Team
 - template: signup-bar